Approaches to biomedical knowledge

 Derivation and chain rule

-• HOMEWORK To derive the above expression (and to understand backprop in the next lecture!), it is essential to be familiar with the chain rule
+• HOMEWORK To understand the derivations (and to understand backprop in the next lecture!), it is essential to be familiar with the chain rule.
+We will practice in the practical.

 • If \(f\) and \(g\) are differentiable functions, then \[ \left(f(g(x))\right)^{\prime} = f^{\prime}(g(x))\cdot g^{\prime}(x) \]